kennygrant/web-programming-in-go/security.md

 The concepts of Authentication and Authorisation are linked, but it is useful to distinguish them.

-* Authentication is how you know a user is who they say they are
+* Authentication identifies a user and ensures they are who they say they are
-* Authorisation is how you control what they can access, based on their authenticated user account.
+* Authorisation controls what they can access, based on their authenticated user account.

 So authentication is required in order to usefully control authorisation.